UTSCCSCC01/Vectre/README.md

 ## Contribution
 ### Do you use gitflow?
 Yes.
-- `master` contains our production product,
+- `master` contains production app
-- `develop` contains features & bug fixes for the current sprint
+- `develop` contains new features & bug fixes
-    - Changes are merged in `master` at the end of each sprint
+    - Changes are merged into `master` at the end of each sprint
 - `feat`/`bug` branches will be merged into `develop` as their PRs are approved

 ### What do you name your branches?